Non-archimedean Infinite Hecke Algebra: Regularized Traces of Irreducible Almost-symmetric Representations

-We finish this paper by giving a simple conjecture regarding the regularized dimensions of the representations $\hat{S}_{\lambda}.$ The values $\Gamma_{\lambda}(X)$ are already interesting in the case $X = 1.$ These values represent a kind of regularized dimension of the representations $\hat{S}_{\lambda}.$ They are given by Note that trivially $\Gamma_{\emptyset}(1) = 1.$ The simplest nontrivial example $\lambda = (1)$ gives which remarkably telescopes to give $\Gamma_{(1)}(1) = 1+t = \frac{1-t^2}{1-t}.$ This is very similar to Theorem 6.12 of \cite{BWMurnaghan} but that result, unfortunately, strictly does not apply in this situation.
+The values $\Gamma_{\lambda}(X)$ are already interesting in the case $X = 1.$ These values represent a kind of regularized dimension of the representations $\hat{S}_{\lambda}.$ They are given by Note that trivially $\Gamma_{\emptyset}(1) = 1.$ The simplest nontrivial example $\lambda = (1)$ gives which remarkably telescopes to give $\Gamma_{(1)}(1) = 1+t.$ This is very similar to Theorem 6.12 of \cite{BWMurnaghan} but that result, unfortunately, strictly does not apply in this situation.
 In some sense, the values $\Gamma_{\lambda}(1)$ represent a degenerate case of that result.
-Nevertheless, the author's previous result suggests the following conjecture:
+Nevertheless, the author's previous result suggests that the values $\Gamma_{\lambda}(1)$ should all be rational expressions in the parameter $t.$ That is to say, $\Gamma_{\lambda}(1) \in k(t)$ where $k$ is the smallest field in $\mathbb{F}$ containing $1.$ This is indeed the case.
+In order to prove this, we require the following definitions.